When you were a small child, your parents taught you to count

 strings: no blank space, no comma, nothing.
 Thus, if you want to see the

-these words somewhere; that’s what the second and third line show.
+these words somewhere; that’s what the second interaction shows.
 Of

 course, the most natural way to create this phrase from the two words is